Dan-Dongcheol-Lee/gcp-appengine-versions/README.md

 ### Setup gcp project

 Install gcloud-sdk in your working environment.

-Run 'gcloud init' command to config your google account for gcp project.
+Run 'gcloud init' command to set up your google account for the project.

 ### Cleaning up App Engine versions